 On a recent mission trip, I was reminded how prevalent Calvinism has become even in many non-Presbyterian circles.
 While this is cause for concern (at least for me), I happily discovered that different theologies among Christians are not always sufficient to prevent them from working together, even within the same organization.
 Indeed, as per my recent experience, I am confident that an outsider could not tell that any theological differences existed among our group in the least.
 In a culture where people (and the church) are overeager to divide over the most trivial of differences, this is a blessed thing indeed.

 For those who are unfamiliar with the branding, so-called “Calvinism” was the introduction of the 16th century French reformer, John Calvin, which focused on a few ideas that made it distinct from its co-reformation tradition, Lutheranism.
-While not the only point of departure between the two theological traditions, it is John Calvin’s personal conception of the biblical terms “predestination” and “God’s elect” that has most often been highlighted (and vilified by critics) as the significant difference between the tradition initiated by him (the Presbyterian church) and its ecclesiological brethren, Lutherans and Wesleyans in particular.
-In general, Calvin understood these terms to indicate that before the creation of the universe God pre-selected exactly which people would be saved (or condemned) and enter into heaven (or hell) and that there was absolutely nothing they could do to alter this trajectory in the least.
+While not the only point of departure between the two theological traditions, it is John Calvin’s preferred interpretation of the biblical terms “predestination” and “God’s elect” that has most often been highlighted (and vilified by critics) as the significant difference between the tradition initiated by him (the Presbyterian church) and its ecclesiological brethren, Lutherans and Wesleyans in particular.
+In general, Calvin believed these terms meant that before the creation of the universe God pre-selected exactly which people would be saved (or condemned) and enter into heaven (or hell) and that there was absolutely nothing they could do to alter this trajectory in the least.
 For full disclosure, I am of the Arminian/ Wesleyan tradition (roughly described here as a “free-will” tradition), which does not put stock in Calvin’s particular understanding of what it means to be “elect” or “predestined.”
 Nevertheless, in terms of the global theatre between the competing forces of evil and those who have aligned with our Creator, Calvinists are neither my enemy nor my rivals in serving God, but rather they are my partners despite the theological differences between us.
 In that sense, any debates between Calvinism and its free-will critics are strictly in-house conversations among servants of Christ.

-Furthermore, while I certainly am biased and consider one Christian theological tradition to be superior to its competitors, it is important that neither Calvinism nor its rival is cast as heretical or unbiblical by either of the respective sides.
+While I certainly am biased and consider one Christian theological tradition to be superior to its competitors, it is important that neither Calvinism nor its rival is cast as heretical or unbiblical by either of the respective sides.
 As much as it pains me to be so charitable, I must acknowledge that Calvinism and free-will theology are BOTH biblical understandings and that neither one can be classified as heresy.
-That being said, I am convinced that one tradition does a better job of answering more questions and explaining more verses than does its counterpart.
+That being said, I am convinced that one tradition (free-will) does a better job of answering more questions and explaining more verses than does its counterpart.
 Such biases are bound to color anything I write, so I invite readers to offer friendly points of correction or suggestions on how I might improve it.
-My purpose here is not to offer a comprehensive comparison between Calvinism and free-will theology, but rather to voice what I perceive as a bewildering inconsistency between so-called Hyper-Calvinism and regular Calvinism, and why it just doesn’t matter.
+My purpose here is not to offer a comprehensive comparison between Calvinism and free-will theology, but rather to voice what I perceive as a bewildering inconsistency between so-called Hyper-Calvinism and regular Calvinism, and most importantly, why it just doesn’t matter.

 On the recent said mission trip, I met Buddy Young, the Director of the Baptist Stundent Ministry at West Texas A&M University in Canyon Texas, and he is one committed to a brand of Calvinism (“regular” Calvinism for purposes of this entry) that attempts to distinguish itself from what he called “Hyper-Calvinism.”
 When queried about the differences, he proceeded to narrate a part of Presbyterian church history where two groups in that denomination began to debate over the importance of evangelism and missions work.
 One side, which Buddy termed “Hyper-Calvinism,” argued that because God had already fixed who would be saved (and by extension, who would be assigned to hell), it made no sense to engage in evangelism or missions.
 The argument was that such activities would be a waste of resources and have absolutely no impact, so why bother?
 A fair question if you ask me.